 Carrageenan, a soluble fiber derived from red seaweed, is a natural food ingredient that has been used for hundreds of years in cooking all over the world.
 It often replaces synthetic and animal-based products.
-Carrageenan from DuPont Nutrition & Health is certified as both halal and kosher.
+Carrageenan from DuPont Nutrition & Biosciences is certified as both halal and kosher.
 It is also commonly used in vegetarian and vegan diets and lifestyles.

 Carrageenan is one of nature’s perfect stabilizers, offering benefits in texture, structure and physical appearance to foods and enabling the delivery of a more indulgent product, even for those foods that may have lower calorie, salt, sugar or fat content.